 After more than four months of waiting time, Jawa has finally delivered my motorbike on 7th April.
 And as soon as I got it, I realized one thing “the wait was worth it”.
 The looks, the technical specifications, and the emotion behind riding a legendary motorbike, coupled with the fact that I was among the first few customers in India owning a Jawa was a great feeling altogether.
 Call me a fool prejudiced Jawa owner, and I will take no shame!

 But let’s be honest, when I booked my Jawa 42 on the first day of its launch, on November 15, I had no idea about what to expect out of it.
 Though I knew that Jawa has a fair understanding of the Indian market, for it was a popular choice back in the days (I am talking about the time of Yezdi).
 To make the decision even tougher, there were no company dealerships in the entire country.
 All I had was a website, an official video and a few pictures to decide.
 But then, I knew that Jawa is at least working with a name that has a long history and a work culture that we, at least in India, cannot disregard.
 Yes, I am talking about Mahindra (those who don’t know, Jawa is operating with a joint venture with Mahindra this time).
+And if you think Mahindra had failed in the motorbiking segment because its previous motorbike Mahindra Mojo didn’t do well in the market, I advise you ask a Mahindra mojo owner for a review and not believe what the news has to say about it.

 Also, read the more recent article I wrote after testing the motorbike for a few weeks: Jawa 42 Owner Experience